sccn/sccn.github.io/tutorials/ConceptsGuide/EEGLAB_functions.md

 For instance, [pop_erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_erpimage.m) calls the data processing and plotting function [erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=erpimage.m).
-To review the input parameters to these functions, either use the EEGLAB help menu (from the EEGLAB window) or the Matlab function help (from the Matlab command line).
+To review the input parameters to these functions, either use the EEGLAB help menu (from the EEGLAB window) or the MATLAB function help (from the MATLAB command line).
 For
 example:

 ``` matlab